 Domestic violence does not just refer to physical abuse.
 Domestic violence is a pattern of behaviors used by one partner to maintain power and control over another.

-1 in 4 women and 1 in 7 men will experience severe physical violence by an intimate partner in their lifetime.
+1 in 3 women and 1 in 4 men and nearly half of LGBTQ+ individuals will experience domestic violence in their lifetime.

 More than 10 million people are abused each year in the U.S.